Alumni

 We are very pleased that you wish to stay connected with us.
-We hope that you will find the alumni portal more informative for receiving news of the school and special announcements of upcoming alumni events, as well as for staying in touch with the people who made your stay at Aoba memorable.
+We hope that you will find the Alumni Association useful for receiving news of the school and special announcements of upcoming alumni events, as well as for staying in touch with the people who made your stay at Aoba memorable.

 Also, don’t forget to follow us!